 - 1/3 cup milk

-- In a skillet or saute pan over low heat, melt 1/4 cup butter; add the chopped onion and celery; cook, stirring, for about 5 minutes, or until the onion is translucent and the celery is crisp-tender.
-Add thyme, parsley, and breadcrumbs.
+- Melt 1/4 cup of butter in a skillet or sauté pan over medium-low heat.
+Add the chopped onion and celery; cook, stirring, for about 5 minutes, or until the onion is translucent and the celery is crisp-tender.
+Add the dried thyme, parsley, and breadcrumbs.
 Add about 1/4 cup of milk and stir to blend.
-Taste and season with salt and pepper before adding the egg.
-Stir in the beaten egg and enough additional milk to make the dressing moist.
+At this point, before you add the egg, taste and season the stuffing with salt and pepper.
+Stir in the beaten egg and enough additional milk to make a moist mixture.

-- Spoon the stuffing into loosely into the cavity of chicken; close by sewing with twine or cover the cavity with a piece of foil or heel of bread.
+- Loosely spoon the stuffing into the cavity of the chicken.
+Close the cavity by sewing the loose skin together with twine or cover the cavity with a piece of foil or a slice of bread from the heel.
 Place the chicken, breast side up, on the rack in the roasting pan.

-- Roast in the preheated oven for about 60 to 70 minutes, basting several times.
+- Roast the whole chicken in the preheated oven for about 1 hour and 30 minutes to 1 hour and 45 minutes, basting several times with the pan juices.
 The internal temperature of the thickest part of the thigh and in the center of the stuffing must reach the minimum safe temperature of 165 (73.9 C).

-- Let chicken stand for about 15 minutes before slicing.
+- Let chicken stand for about 15 minutes.

 - Never remove the stuffing from the chicken before it has reached the safe temperature of 165 (73.9 C).
-The chicken must be cooked until the stuffing comes to that temperature even if the chicken tests registers 165 (73.9 C) or above.
+The chicken must be cooked until the stuffing comes to that temperature even if the chicken has passed 165 (73.9 C).
+Insert an instant-read thermometer into the center of the stuffing to ensure it has reached the safe temperature.

 - Remove the stuffing to a serving bowl after the chicken has rested.